deltachat/deltachat-pages/en/privacy-notes.md

 Because there is no central data collection, a few short notes can take the place of a lengthy privacy policy.

+## No Profile Directory, No Search

+**Delta Chat has no directory of profiles and no way to search for people.**
+There is no public discovery of any kind: nobody can look you up, by name, address or anything else, and only people you share your invite link or QR code with can contact you.
+Your name and picture are of course visible to your contacts, but they are stored nowhere except on your devices and theirs.

 ## Your Data Stays on Your Device

 Everything you see in Delta Chat is stored on your device, and only there: